dgrebb/copilot-sveltekit-participant/README.md

 # Svelte & SvelteKit Expert for VS Code

-A specialized GitHub Copilot Chat participant (dgrebb.copilot-participant.svelte) that provides expert assistance for Svelte and SvelteKit development.
+A specialized GitHub Copilot Chat participant (dgrebb.copilot-participant-svelte) that provides expert assistance for Svelte and SvelteKit development.

 ## Features